 15. Toddler gets sick due to seasonal allergies

-If you notice that your child gets sick due to change in weather or pollen, the best way to prevent seasonal allergies is, include kids multivitamins in their diet after discussing with the pediatrician.
+If you notice that your child gets sick due to a change in weather or pollen, the best way to prevent seasonal allergies is, include kids’ multivitamins in their diet after discussing with the pediatrician.

 As a parent, you know better what affects your child’s health.
 Before seasonal allergies make your child sick, you may want to give your child non-drowsy anti-allergy medication like Claritin or Zyrtec, for prevention.

-As a precautionary measure, my kids’ pediatrician advised to give them anti allergy once season starts changing.
+As a precautionary measure, my kids’ pediatrician advised to give them anti-allergy once the season starts changing.

 read more: How to fight seasonal allergies in children.